Skip to main content

 The mind will always pull you into the pendulum swing of opposites.
 It will try to convince you that you are either this or that, but here’s the truth: you are neither.
 You are the one who is watching, the one who is.
 Not "I am this" or "I am that," but simply, "I am."

-This state of being—of pure awareness, of stillness in essence- has always been and will always be untouched by the fleeting dramas of life.
+This state of being—of pure awareness, of stillness in essence—has always been and will always be untouched by the fleeting dramas of life.
 When you touch that space, you begin to see through the illusion.
-The struggle between right and wrong, good and bad, stops feeling so important.
+The struggle between right and wrong and good and evil loses its importance.
 You start to realize that all of it is simply part of the great unfolding, the play of the cosmos, and you are no longer trapped in the story.

 Finding stillness is like training a muscle.
 At first, it feels weak, like it’s not even there.
 But each time you return to it, you grow stronger, grounding yourself deeper.
-Each moment of stillness adds another strength layer, like stones building a solid foundation.
+Each moment of stillness adds another layer of strength, like stones building a solid foundation.

 It’s like lifting weights—not in a gym, but in the quiet of your own being.
 At first, the weight feels heavy, and you may doubt you can carry it.
 But with consistent practice, it lightens.
 You build endurance, strengthening your ability to hold the center, no matter how the world swings around you.

 Don’t rush.
 Don’t expect it to happen overnight.
-Like any skill, it takes time.
+Like any skill, it takes time to develop.
 But you grow each time you step back from the pendulum swing of right and wrong, good and bad.
 The net within you becomes firmer and more resilient.
 And one day, you’ll realize—you’re not just watching the game; you "are" the still, unmoving center that holds everything together.

 Trust the process.
 The more you practice, the more you’ll see—the net was never outside you.
 It’s always been there, waiting for you to discover it.

 It doesn’t come from thinking harder or forcing peace.
-It comes from moments of stillness where you simply observe your thoughts, emotions, and actions without attaching to them.
+It arises from moments of stillness, where you simply observe your thoughts, emotions, and actions without becoming attached to them.
 Like the net, you must learn to remain unmoved, no matter how the world may rage around you.

 So, remember the net the next time you find yourself caught up in the drama.
 Remember the center.
 You are not the tennis ball.
 You are the one who watches the game with perfect stillness.